ListsOpinionHiT Classics

 Chrissie Mayr

-The host of “The Chrissie Mayr Podcast” embraced MAGA nation in recent months, but her brand of humor isn’t exactly Conservative-approved.
+The host of “The Chrissie Mayr Podcast” embraced MAGA nation, but her brand of humor isn’t exactly Conservative-approved.
 Mayr interviews porn stars and pundits alike, and her R-rated shtick wouldn’t fly from a CPAC lectern.

-She’s a new kind of right-leaning voice, a big tent type for those who embrace free speech in all forms.
+She’s a new kind of right-leaning voice, a big-tent type for those who embrace free speech, warts and all.

 Not a chance.